© Getty Images

 Educate others

-- Happiful have released this free guide on how to speak to your children about racism and protesting.
+- Happiful Magazine released a free online guide on how to speak to your children about racism and protesting.

 © Shutterstock